 The Pimsleur Brazilian Portugese course has 5 levels to learn conversational Portuguese quickly and effectively.
 Native speakers voice all of the audio lessons, and additional games and practice activities help you remember what you’ve learned.
 Pimsleur is one of the best apps to learn Portuguese because of its focus on listening and pronunciation.

 Pimsleur Mandarin Review

 The Pimsleur Mandarin Chinese course has 5 complete levels to teach you conversational Mandarin.
 It also has premium features to help you master what you learn in the audio lessons.
 Because Mandarin is a tonal language and can be difficult for English speakers to pronounce, Pimsleur is one of the best ways to improve your speaking skills.
 The audio in the course is high quality and always voiced by native speakers, which makes Pimsleur stand out from other language apps.

 The only downside to the Pimsleur Mandarin course is its lack of writing instruction.
-Apps like Drops can be a great supplement to the Pimsleur course though.
+Other Mandarin apps like Drops can be a great supplement to the Pimsleur course.
 Using Pimsleur and Drops together will help you practice both speaking and writing.

 Overall, Pimsleur is a strong language app that can help you build a solid foundation in your target language.
 I think the Pimsleur Method is an effective way to learn a language quickly, and the lessons cover a lot of useful topics you’ll encounter in everyday life.